Bright Ideas For Safe Lighting This Season

 Sparkling lights and dazzling decorations are hallmarks of the season.
 Make sure your holiday decorating is done with safety in mind.

 Use only holiday lights that have been safety tested and have the UL label.
 Before decorating, check each light strand for broken sockets, frayed cords, or faulty plugs.
 Always be sure to unplug the lights when replacing a bulb.
-Don’t string together more than three standard-size sets of lights or you could risk overheating the circuit.
+Don’t string together more light strands than recommended by the manufacturer.

 Outdoors, use only lights, cords, animated displays and decorations rated for outdoor use.
 Cords should be plugged into outlets equipped with GFCIs.
 Use a portable GFCI if your outdoor outlets don’t have them.